Robust Question Answering Through Sub-part Alignment: Introduction

 \section{Introduction}

 Current text-based question answering models learned end-to-end often rely on spurious patterns between the question and context rather than learning the desired behavior.
-They might be able to ignore the question entirely \cite{kaushik2018much}, focus primarily on the answer type \cite{mudrakarta2018did}, or otherwise ignore the ``intended'' mode of reasoning for the task \cite{chen2019understanding,niven2019probing}.
-Thus, these models are not robust to adversarial attacks \cite{jia2017adversarial, iyyer2018adversarial, Wallace2019Triggers}: their reasoning processes are brittle, so they can be fooled by surface-level distractors that look laughable to humans (Figure~\ref{fig:intro_example}).
+They may ignore the question entirely \cite{kaushik2018much}, focus primarily on the answer type \cite{mudrakarta2018did}, or otherwise bypass the ``intended'' mode of reasoning for the task \cite{chen2019understanding,niven2019probing}.
+Thus, these models are not robust to adversarial attacks \cite{jia2017adversarial, iyyer2018adversarial, Wallace2019Triggers}: they can be fooled by surface-level distractor answers that follow the spurious patterns.
 Methods like adversarial training~\cite{miyato2016adversarial, wang2018robust, lee2019domain, yang2019improving}, data augmentation~\cite{welbl2020undersensitivity}, and posterior regularization~\cite{pereyra2016regularizing, zhou2019robust} have been proposed to improve robustness.
-However, these settings are often optimized around a certain type of error, and it remains unclear how to dynamically adapt these models to new adversarial settings that may arise.
+However, these techniques often optimize for a certain type of error.
+We want models that can adapt to new types of adversarial examples and work under other distribution shifts, such as on questions from different text domains \cite{fisch2019mrqa}.

-In this paper, we explore a model for text-based question answering through sub-part alignment.
-The core idea behind our method is that if every sub-part of the question is well supported by the answer context, then the answer produced should be trustable; if not, we suspect that the model is making an incorrect prediction.
-For instance, Figure~\ref{fig:intro_example} shows an adversarial example of SQuAD~\cite{jia2017adversarial} where a standard BERT QA model predicts the wrong answer \emph{August 18,1991}, and we do not know why.
-However, if we can decompose the question into smaller units, we can see that it is because \emph{Super Bowl 50} aligns to \emph{Champ Bowl} and misleads the model.
-By exposing this error directly, we make it easier to subsequently patch, as we discuss later.